Sign-up ends in:

 • Learn how to scramble and escape bad situations with a par score.

-• Aim for the middle of the green to prevent your ball from rolling off.
+• Aim for the middle of the green to stay away from trouble, but still give yourself a chance at par.

-20 Tips Teaching You How to Break 90 in Golf
+20 Actionable Tips to Consistently Break 90 in Golf

 Use More Forgiving Clubs

-Modern game improvement golf clubs are built to mitigate slice shots, preserve ball speed and contain spin on mishits.
+Modern game improvement golf clubs are built to mitigate slice shots, preserve ball speed and manage spin on mishits.

 Here are some examples of forgiving golf clubs that could help you when it comes to breaking 90: